FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 	<figcaption>Page 159 from presentation <a href="https://www.iryoku.com/next-generation-post-processing-in-call-of-duty-advanced-warfare/" target="_blank">Next Generation Post Processing in Call of Duty: Advanced Warfare</a> by <a href="https://www.iryoku.com/" target="_blank">Jorge Jimenez</a></figcaption>
 </figure>

-With upsampling, we aren't "skipping" any information by "skipping upsample steps", right?
+With upsampling, even when going from low res to high res in one jump, we aren't "skipping" any information, right?
 Nothing is missed.
-But if you look closely at the above demo with larger `downSample` chains in `Skip Upsample Steps` of it, then you will see a vague grid like artifact appearing, especially with strong blurs.
+But if you look closely at the above demo with larger `downSample` chains with `Skip Upsample Steps` mode, then you will see a vague grid like artifact appearing, especially with strong blurs.

 <figure>
 <div style="display: flex; flex-wrap: wrap;">